What We Believe

 About Our Wings

 The “Unity Wings” symbol appears in many Unity publications and is prominently displayed in many Unity churches all over the world.
 Its origins are so ancient they are lost in the mist of pre-history.
-A similar design has been present in many cultures and spiritual traditions.
 In ancient Egypt it represented the sun, as it did in ancient Hebrew times.
 Unity co-founder Charles Fillmore adopted this artistic creation as a Unity symbol as early as 1891 in the first issue of Unity Magazine.
 In the April 1923 issue Charles gave this explanation: "The winged globe or sun disc represents the relationship existing between Spirit, soul, and body.
 Soul (the wings) gives wings to the body (the disc).
 Spirit is the (invisible) enveloping Principle, like the atmosphere in which both soul and body exist, and from which they draw their original inspiration."

 Statement for Peace